esa/pagmo/doc/sphinx/tutorials/advanced_hypervolume_computation_and_analysis.rst

   :width: 850px

 The increase in the execution time is progressing in a strikingly similar fashion, yet the Z axis is now scaled by a factor of 10.
-This data is especially crucial if you want to use the SMS-EMOA algorithm, which is based on the least contributor feature.
+This data is especially crucial if you want to use the SMS-EMOA algorithm, which is based on iterative computations of the current least contributor.

 Algorithm comparison
 ====================

-In this section we will present a quick comparison of the available algorithms, which will support our our choice for the default set of algorithms.
+In this section we will present a quick comparison of the available algorithms, which will support our choice for the default set of algorithms.
-Since in many cases, multiple objective problems are either 2 or 3-dimensional, it was important to have a dedicated algorithm for each of the scenarios.
+Since in many cases, multiple objective problems are either 2 or 3-dimensional, it was important to have a dedicated algorithm for each of these scenarios.
-At the moment, there are five exact algorithms in PaGMO, three of which dedicated for certain dimensions:
+At the moment, there are five exact algorithms in PaGMO, three of which are dedicated for certain dimensions:

 #. `PyGMO.hv_algorithm.hv2d`
 #. `PyGMO.hv_algorithm.hv3d`